-Qualified candidates are investigated as to their character and reputation.
-The candidate’s present and previous employers will be contacted for information regarding the candidate’s work history.
-The background investigation also includes a thorough check into the candidate’s police and driving records.
-If the candidate successfully passes the background investigation, he or she is placed on the candidate eligibility list.
-Candidates remain on the candidate eligibility list for a period of two years.
+Qualified applicants are investigated as to their character and reputation.
+The applicants present and previous employers will be contacted for information regarding the applicants work history.
+The background investigation also includes a thorough check into the applicants police and driving records.
+If the applicant successfully passes the background investigation, he or she is placed on an eligibility list for a period of two years.

 Conditional Offer of Employment

-Those candidates selected by the chief of police for hire will receive a conditional offer of employment.
-The candidate must then successfully complete a polygraph examination, psychological examination, a medical examination, and a national fingerprint search.
+Those applicants selected by the chief of police for hire to receive a conditional offer of employment must successfully complete a physical fitness assessment, polygraph examination, psychological examination, a medical examination, and a national fingerprint search.